Shubodh/learn_mol/xyz2smiles/README.md

 # Usage

 1. For xyz2smiles: Just run `python xyz2smiles_using_openbabel.py` for xyz to smiles using OpenBABEL or `python xyz2mol_from_BOfile_metal_chelate.py` for xyz to smiles using rdkit.
 It will output SMILES strings for 15 molecules in `learn_mol/xyz2smiles/examples/tmQM/` folder.
-2. For visualization of output smiles strings: See `visualization_xyz2mol.ipynb`
+2. For visualization of output smiles strings: See `visualization_xyz2mol.ipynb`.
+See PDF version of this notebook and more information on [Notion page](https://www.notion.so/saishubodh/Visualization-Data-upload-of-individual-mols-1-15-rdkit-vs-Obabel-1f08b17c09bf41638d17c051ca4cf230).

 Note that the code is not yet currently clean.
 I have not removed unnecessary code as there are some bugs (=O instead of OH, small c's, disconnected structures etc), i.e. "unnecessary code" might be necessary when I am fixing the above bugs.